You can log into the Reading Academic Computing Cluster with the following command:

 Please remember the fair usage policy on the RACC: The login nodes are shared among all users, so please do not oversubscribe the resources.
 Small jobs as outlined above are ok, but bigger jobs should be run in batch mode.

-Login node sessions are limited to 4 CPU cores and 100 GB of memory per user.
-The CPU limit is enforced in such a way that all your processes on the node will share just 4 cores, if you run code that tries to use more than 4 more processes of threads it will be inefficient, slower than using just 4 processes.
+Login node sessions are limited to 12 CPU cores and 256 GB of memory per user.
+The CPU limit is enforced in such a way that all your processes on the node will share just 12 cores, if you run code that tries to use more than 12 more processes or threads for numerical processing, it will be inefficient, slower than using just 12 processes.
 Regarding the memory limit, if your processes exceed the allocation one of the processes will be killed.

 If you notice that the login node becomes slow, you can try disconnecting and connecting to another node via the above ssh command which selects the least used node by load balancing.
 Session time limits and per process time and memory limits might be introduced in the future.